Graduate Admissions

 • Department Code: 12

 The minimum score required for the IELTS is 7 and the minimum TOEFL score is 600 (250 for computer-based test, 100 for Internet-based test).
 While either test score is accepted, the IELTS score is preferred.
-(HTC PhD requires a TOEFL score of 110.)
+(HTC PhD requires a TOEFL score of 110 or IELTS score of 8.)
 If your scores do not meet the minimum required for admission we are not able to admit you.
 Applications with scores lower than 100 on the TOEFL or 7 on the IELTS, or missing test scores, will not be reviewed.
 We will NOT have access to your "My Best Scores" from ETS.
 We will see all your test scores you have sent to us.

 All students whose first language is not English are required to take the English Evaluation Test (EET) prior to registration at MIT.
 Even students who satisfy the IELTS/TOEFL requirement for admission may be required to take specialized subjects in English as a Second Language (ESL), depending on their EET results.
 These subjects do not count toward the required degree credits.